Are You Using Your 403(b) and 457 Plan Strategically?

 University professionals often have access to some of the most powerful retirement savings opportunities available — yet many aren’t using them strategically.

-If you have access to both a 403(b) and a 457 plan, the real question isn’t just “Am I contributing?”
+If you have access to both a 403(b) and a 457 deferred compensation plan, the real question isn’t just “Am I contributing?”

 It’s: “Am I coordinating them correctly?”